Race equity work in cities

 - Organize training for staff and elected officials that focuses on developing shared terminology and concepts of race and race equity (e.g. implicit and explicit bias).

 - Identify staff and elected officials for an internal equity team; consider who is passionate for and interested in the work.
-Include employees and other officials of color.
+Include BIPOC employees and officials.

 Resources to support the work

 The League has compiled a variety of resources to support cities in their work of advancing racial equity.
 They can be used to help the work of getting comfortable talking about race and examining programs and policies with an equity lens.
 Cities have used the following materials as foundations for dialogue among city staff and in the community.

 - Race: Power of an Illusion (PBS series looking at the history of racism in the U.S., questions of whether race is biology or a social construct, and housing policy) – for film and discussion groups.

 - Zootopia – for film and discussion groups about diversity and inclusion.

 - White Fragility: Why It’s So Hard for White People to Talk About Racism by Robin DiAngelo – for employee book club discussions.

 - A Good Time for the Truth (essays by Minnesotan authors who identify as people of color) – for discussion groups.